 I've added a selection of superb South American Travel Sites to my website for you to view at your leisure.
-I am continually receiving link exchange requests from this beautiful part of the world so these special travel sites are from people like myself who have a love of travel and who would also love to tell you some of their often very fascinating stories.
+I am continually receiving link exchange requests from this beautiful part of the world.
+Hence, these individual travel sites are from people like myself who have a love of travel and who would also love to tell you some of their often very fascinating stories.
 See the links below.

-The reason I have chosen these particular sites is because they are all travel related sites written by real people for real people and because I would like to keep my site real, you'll not find any commercial sites here.
+The reason I have chosen these particular sites is that they are all travel-related sites written by real people for real people and because I would like to keep my site practical, you'll not find any commercial sites here.

 I shall be adding more interesting South American travel information sites as and when I can find them so please do stay in touch.
-If you should have any special travel adventure stories yourself from around South America that you would love to share with me then you will most certainly have a deserving spot here.
+If you should have any exclusive travel adventure stories yourself from around South America that you would love to share with me, then you will most certainly have a deserving spot here.

-South America is one continent I have yet to visit and more specifically, I would love to go to Peru and see the ancient ruins of Machu Picchu high up in the Andes mountains.
-One other interesting site off the beaten track that I have always dreamt about is Easter Island situated in the southeastern Pacific Ocean.
+South America is one continent I have yet to visit, and more specifically, I would love to go to Peru and see the ancient ruins of Machu Picchu high up in the Andes mountains.
+One other exciting site off the beaten track that I have always dreamt about is Easter Island situated in the southeastern Pacific Ocean.

 Inside Peru - If you've never been to Peru, well you've just got to see it, to believe it!
-Machu Picchu, Lake Titicaca, and the Amazon Jungle...
-Plus hundreds of lesser-known but completely awesome sights.
-We know Peru and you can too!
-Peru just has to be one of the greatest South American Travel destinations.
+Machu Picchu, Lake Titicaca, and the Amazon Jungle.
+Plus hundreds of lesser-known but awe-inspiring sights.
+We know that Peru has to be one of the most fabulous South American Travel destinations.

-Some say that a savagely fierce snake lived in the river and in order to calm its ferocity, aborigines would sacrifice a woman every year as an offering.
-At some point in the legend, a brave aborigine kidnapped a woman about to receive her last rites and saved her by escaping through the river.
-The angered snake then curved its body and divided the river forming cataracts thus separating the woman and the braveheart.
+Some say that a savagely fierce snake lived in the river and to calm its ferocity; aborigines would sacrifice a woman every year as an offering.
+At some point within the legend, a brave aborigine kidnapped a woman about to receive her last rites and saved her by escaping through the water.
+The angered snake then curved its body and divided the river forming cataracts, thus separating the woman and the braveheart.

 What happened next is anyone's guess.

-Another legend says that a god planned to marry a beautiful aborigine named Naipí, who fled with her mortal lover Tarobá in a canoe.
-In a rage, the god sliced the river creating the waterfalls, condemning the lovers to an eternal fall.
+Another legend says that a god planned to marry a beautiful aborigine named Naipí, who then fled with her lover Tarobá in a canoe and with rage, the god cut the river thus creating the waterfalls, and so condemning the lovers to an eternal fall.

 These festivities attract thousands of people from all corners of the world.
 I haven't been here yet.
-Did you know that the first records of Carnival festivities in Rio de Janeiro date back to 1723?
-I'm sure there are much more wonderful attractions in Brazil.
+Did you know that the first accounts of the Carnival festivities in Rio de Janeiro date back to 1723?
+I'm sure there are much more beautiful attractions in Brazil.

 Rio de Janeiro Travel Information We provide travel information and advice for the best beaches, accommodations, restaurants, sightseeing, and entertainment available in Rio de Janeiro today.
 We also share "Insider's Information" about the Ipanema and Copacabana Beach neighbourhoods.

 Did you know that Fernando Botero is Colombia's most famous artist born in April 1932 in Medellin and it is here where you will find the Botero Museum?
-His works includesmostly still-life and landscapes, but he also produces some very amazing statuettes.
+His works include mostly still-life and landscapes, but he also produces some very unusual statuettes.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.